Best Headspace Analyzer (MAP Analysis)

 About The Author

-Dr. Koz is the President of FORENSICS DETECTORS where the company operates from the scenic Palos Verdes Peninsula in Los Angeles, California.
+Dr. Kos Galatsis ("Dr.Koz") is the President of FORENSICS DETECTORS where the company operates from the scenic Palos Verdes Peninsula in Los Angeles, California.
 He is a subject matter expert on gas sensor technology, gas detectors, gas meters and gas analyzers.
 He has been designing, building, manufacturing and testing toxic gas detection systems for over 20 years.

 Everyday is a blessing for Dr. Koz.
 He loves to help customers solve their unique problems.
-Dr. Koz also loves spending time with his wife and his three children going to the beach, grilling burgers and having a cold beer.
+Dr. Koz also loves spending time with his wife and his three children going to the beach, grilling burgers, and enjoying the outdoors

 Read more about Forensics Detectors here.